OlivierBlanvillain/master-thesis/content.md

 \stateGraph{Growth of the state graph over time, from the point of view of \emph{P1}.}

 By instantaneously applying local input, the application feels highly reactive to the end user, and this reactiveness is not affected by variations on the quality of the connection.
-This comes with the price of having short periods of times where the state is inconsistent between peers, which lasts until all peers are eventually aware of all inputs, at which point the simulation recovers its global consistency.
+This property comes with the price of having short periods inconsistency between the application state on the different peers.
+This inconsistency lasts until all peers are aware of all inputs, at which point the simulation recovers its global consistency.

-- Functional interface (Listing)

-\engineInterface{here it is}

-- Requires: initialState, nextState, render, transport
+By nature, this design requires a careful management of the application state and it evolutions over time.
+Indeed, even a small variation between two remote simulations can cause a divergence, and result in out-of-sync application states. @aoe\ reports out-of-sync issues as having been one of the main difficulty during the development of multiplayer features.
+In our case, the *roll back in time* procedure introduces another source of potential mistake.
+Any mutation in a branch of the simulation that would not properly be canceled when rolling back to a previous state could induce serious bugs, of the hard to find and hard to reproduce kind.

+To cope with these issues, our framework takes entirely care of state management and imposes a functional programming style to its users. #engineInterface defines the unique interface exposed by the framework: *Engine*.

+\engineInterface{Interface of the latency compensation framework.}

+An application is entirely defined by its *initialState*, a *nextState* function that given a *State* and some *Inputs* emitted during a time unit computer the *State* at the next time unit, and a *render* function to display *States* to the users.
+All *States* and *Inputs* objects must be immutable, and *nextState* must be a pure function.
+User inputs must be transmitted to an *Engine* via the function returned by *futureAct*, and *triggerRendering* should be called whenever the hardware is able to display the current *State*, at most every 1/60th of seconds.
+Finally, an *Engine* must be given a *connection* to communicate in broadcast with all the concerned peers.

 ### Architecture and Implementation

-- @aoe issues about determinism and game states getting out-of-sync

-- Identical simulation on all peers
-- Immutability everywhere
-- Pure function
 - Goal: Cross platform JS/JVM realtime lag compensation framework

 ###### clock sync